Deva Dassy: Family

 In 1925 she wed Artillery Lieutenant Louis Jean Charles Lallemant (1904–1934) at Fontainebleau (divorced 1932).
 In 1936 she married François Brunschwig, and had a son Jean-François; they were divorced the same year.

-In 1940 she was one of the passengers on the ocean liner the Massilia with her partner Georges Mandel which transported members of the defeated French government and their families into exile.
+In 1940 she was one of the passengers on the ocean liner the SS Massilia with her partner Georges Mandel which transported members of the defeated French government and their families into exile.